-If you need to rent a new place to live & having a hard time finding a rental that will take dogs, please use the resources below:
+If you need to find a new rental property & are having a hard time finding a rental that will take dogs, please use the resources below:

-Many rental-hunting websites, such as Zillow or HotPads, have filters for dogs or cats.
-Make use of these filters to look for your new place.
+Many rental-hunting websites, such as Zillow or HotPads, have filters for dogs and/or cats.
+Make use of these filters to look for your new home.